pyvec/cz.pycon.org-2017/README.md

 PyConCZ 2017
 ============

-PyCon CZ taking place in Prague for it's third edition.
+PyCon CZ taking place in Prague for its third edition.

 Contributing
 ------------